The official blog of the Lung Institute.

 Walk on a Treadmill – Walking is a great way to get your body moving, especially for beginners.
 Plus, you don’t have to do it only at a gym, you can walk around a shopping mall or grocery store.

-The Lung Institute offers stem cell therapy treatment for people with lung disease, so they can have a better quality of life.
+The Lung Institute offers cellular therapy treatment for people with lung disease, so they can have a better quality of life.
 If you or a loved one has COPD, please contact us at (800) 729-3065 to learn more about treatment options.